 The primary benefit of joint tenancy is the right of survivorship.
 Title to the real estate will immediately vest in the surviving joint tenant upon the death of a joint tenant without the need to go through probate.
 Example: John Smith and Mary Jane Smith, as husband and wife as joint tenants.

 Tenancy-In-Common or "TIC"

 Individuals or entities can acquire an undivided percentage interest in a specific real property with each tenant-in-common owner holding a different percentage ownership in the real property.
 There is no right of survivorship, and a tenant-in-common interest will not by-pass probate unless held in a Title Holding Trust, Grantor Trust or other method that would by-pass probate.
 Example: Mary Jane Smith, a single woman, as to an undivided 25% interest, as tenants-in-common.

 Title held by partners in a partnership.
 Ownership interest is in relationship to the interests of each partner in the partnership.
 The partners each of equal right of possession, but only for partnership purposes.

 Title Holding Trust or "THT"

 Real estate in California can be purchased and held by, and ultimately disposed of through, a Title Holding Trust or Land Trust.
 Legal and equitable title to the California real estate is bought and held by the Trustee of the Title Holding Trust.
 The Title Holding Trust holds the real property on behalf of the Beneficiary of the trust.
 The Beneficiary retains complete control over the trust and has complete power of direction over the trust.
 The Trustee can not act without specific written authorization and direction from the Beneficiary(ies).
-Example: Exeter Fiduciary Services, LLC, as Trustee, of THT Trust No. XX XXXX.
+Example: Exeter Trust Company, as Trustee of Trust No. XXXXXXXX.